10 Unforgettable Fall Weekend Getaways in the Northeast

 3. Manchester, Vermont

-While Stowe and Woodstock are both beautiful, I probably love Manchester, VT the most!
-It’s about 4-4.5 hours drive from New York City, so it’s perfect for a quick fall weekend escape from NYC.
+While Stowe and Woodstock are both beautiful, my favorite place to visit in Vermont during the fall is Manchester!
+It’s about 4-4.5 hours drive from New York City, so it’s perfect for a fall weekend getaway from the city.

 🍂 Best Time to Visit (subject to change per season): Early October